DeFuanz/MyTaskApp/README.md

 Create and manage a ToDo list

 --Newest updates (listed new to old)--
+* (2022-04-27) Made Minor UI changes to selected tasks and dashboard
 * (2022-04-27) Add task is now apart of dashboard instead of seperate window
 * (2022-04-27) Reworked code structure to seperate Business app layer from UI layer as much as possible
 * (2022-04-22) Update to a Modern UI